 ON New Year’s Day, 1914, Sir Ernest Shackleton published the plan of his second Transcontinental Antarctic Expedition.
-He proposed to attempt the most spectacular feat remaining to be accomplished in the Antarctic -
+He proposed to attempt the most spectacular feat remaining to be accomplished in the Antarctic - the crossing of the continent, by a party on foot, from the Weddell Sea to the Ross Sea via the South Pole.

 A new ship, the Endurance, was to take Shackleton’s party to the Weddell Sea and land them as far southward as possible.
 If they reached there early enough in the season, the transcontinental journey would be begun immediately.
 In that event the party should have been at the South Pole by January, 1915.
 Meanwhile a second vessel, the Aurora, would have landed in McMurdo Sound (Ross Sea) a supporting party which would lay depots of food and fuel as far southward as the Beardmore Glacier (83½° S.).
 These would be picked up by the transcontinental party on the northward half of their march, as it was impracticable for them to start with sufficient food for the whole journey.